lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

 The tool OmniOpt performs hyperparameter optimization within a broad range of applications as classical simulations or machine learning algorithms.
-Omniopt is robust and it checks and installs all dependencies automatically and fixes many problems in the background.
-While Omniopt optimizes, no further intervention is required.
+OmniOpt is robust and it checks and installs all dependencies automatically and fixes many problems in the background.
+While OmniOpt optimizes, no further intervention is required.
-You can follow the ongoing stdout (standard output) live in the console.
+You can follow the ongoing output live in the console.
-Omniopt’s overhead is minimal and virtually imperceptible.
+Overhead of OmniOpt is minimal and virtually imperceptible.

-## Quickstart with OmniOpt
+## Quick start with OmniOpt

 The following instructions demonstrate the basic usage of OmniOpt on the ZIH system, based on the hyperparameter optimization for a neural network.